-How to avoid hard-coded credentials?
+How to avoid hardcoded secrets?

 Revoking and rotating keys typically involve multiple teams.
-A developer will probably need to address a request to a Cloud Ops team, who will in turn have to halt a few workflows in the process, such as CI/CD pipelines or even production workers.
+A developer will probably need to address a request to a Cloud Ops team, who will, in turn, have to halt a few workflows in the process, such as CI/CD pipelines or even production workers.

 Time adds up quickly and in our experience average cost of remediation is often at least in the 2 man-hours ballpark.

 The maths are straightforward: for a 400 developers shop where we uncovered 1,050 unique secrets, we can approximate that at least 2,100 man-hours would be required to reach “zero hardcoded secrets”—assuming that no more secrets would leak in the future!